zaidaslam99/Product_webpage/README.md

 # Perfume Webpage

-This project shows an understanding of Html, CSS, and JS.
+This project shows an understanding of Html, CSS.
 We are going to be advertising a perfume product on its webpage.
 ## Screenshots

 ![QR_Code_Design](https://github.com/zaidaslam99/Product_webpage/blob/main/design/desktop-preview.jpg?raw=true)